03. Spore - Package Format

 spore.core.json (local draft, committed to git)

-│ hypha hatch ← create or update
+│ publish-preparation step ← create or update metadata

-hypha release
+release implementation

 ├── Read spore.core.json

-├── Compute Merkle Tree root hash (§4.6)
+├── Compute Merkle Tree root hash and size_bytes (§4.6)

 ├── Sign core → core_signature